peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 * <code>name</code> - The parameter to remove.
 The name is compared using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.).
+(Two strings are equal in such a comparison, if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.).

 **Returns:**